thelasttoto/dir/client/README.md

 #### 3. JWT (JWT-SVID)

-Alternative to mTLS for client authentication.
+Alternative to X.509 for client authentication.
 Requires SPIRE agent.

 > **Note**: In JWT mode, the server presents its X.509-SVID via TLS for server
 > authentication and encryption, while the client authenticates using a JWT-SVID.